The 4-dimensional disc embedding theorem and dual spheres: Constructing capped gropes and towers with dual spheres

 Next, we show that a collection of capped gropes with certain types of dual capped surfaces, such as those produced by the previous lemma, can be replaced by a collection of $1$-storey capped towers, with the same framed attaching region as the original capped gropes, and with geometrically dual spheres.
 The following lemma is the only point in this paper that uses the hypothesis that the fundamental group of the ambient manifold be good.
 Recall that, roughly speaking, a $1$-storey capped tower can be built from a capped grope, all of whose cap intersections are self-intersections, by adding a second layer of caps to the double point loops of the caps of the grope i.e.\ to the tip regions on the disc stage of the capped grope.

 \begin{lemma} Let $M$ be a connected $4$-manifold with $\pi_1(M)$ good.
 Let $n$ be a non-negative integer.
-Let $\{G_i^c\}$ be a collection of capped gropes with height $n+2.5$ and mutually disjoint caps, properly embedded in $M$, with a geometrically dual collection of capped surfaces $\{\Sigma_i^c\}$, such that the body $\Sigma_i$ of each $\Sigma_i^c$ is contained in a collar neighbourhood of~$\partial M$.
+Let $\{G_i^c\}$ be a collection of capped gropes with height $n+2.5$ and mutually disjoint caps, properly embedded in $M$, with a geometrically dual collection of capped surfaces $\{T_i^c\}$, such that the body $T_i$ of each $T_i^c$ is contained in a collar neighbourhood $\partial M \times [0,2/6)$ of~$\partial M$.
+Suppose that otherwise only boundary collars of the attaching regions of the $G_i^c$ and the caps of the $T_i^c$ lie in $\partial M \times [0,2/6)$.

-Then there exists a collection of $1$-storey capped towers $\{\TT_i^c\}$, properly embedded in $M$, where the first storey grope has height $n$, with a geometrically dual collection of spheres $\{R_i\}$, such that $\TT_i^c$ and $G_i^c$ have the same attaching region for each $i$.
-Moreover, the first $n$ surface stages of $G_i^c$ and $\TT_i^c$ coincide and each~$R_i$ is obtained from $\Sigma_i^c$ by contraction. \end{lemma}
+Then there exists a collection of $1$-storey capped towers $\{\TT_i^c\}$, properly embedded in $M$, where the first storey grope has height $n$, with a geometrically dual collection of spheres $\{R_i\}$, such that~$\TT_i^c$ and $G_i^c$ have the same attaching region for each $i$.
+Moreover, the first $n$ surface stages of $G_i^c$ and $\TT_i^c$ coincide and each~$R_i$ is obtained from $T_i^c$ by contraction. \end{lemma}

-\begin{remark} At first glance Lemma~\ref{lem:grope-to-tower} seems remarkably close to~\cite[Proposition 3.3]{FQ}, which claims to replace a collection of properly immersed discs in a $4$-manifold $M$ with a collection of $\pi_1$-null geometrically transverse capped surfaces with $1$-storey capped towers with arbitrary grope height, the same framed attaching region, and further equipped with geometrically dual spheres.
-However, the proof of~\cite[Proposition 3.3]{FQ} does not construct the claimed geometrically transverse spheres. \end{remark}
+\begin{remark} At first glance \cref{lem:grope-to-tower} seems remarkably close to~\cite{FQ}*{Proposition 3.3}, which claims to begin with a collection of properly immersed discs in a $4$-manifold $M$ equipped with a collection of $\pi_1$-null geometrically transverse capped surfaces, and replace this with $1$-storey capped towers with arbitrary grope height, the same framed attaching region, and equipped with geometrically dual spheres.
+However, the proof of~\cite{FQ}*{Proposition 3.3} does not construct the claimed geometrically transverse spheres.
+We also note that the definition of geometrically transverse capped surfaces in~\cite{FQ} allows intersections with the caps, which is different from our notion of dual capped surfaces in \cref{defn:dual-cappped-gropes-surfaces}. \end{remark}